 Naomi from “The Spy Who Loved Me” was Karl Stromberg’s aid in the movie.
 He escorted Anya Amasova and Bond to Stromberg’s Atlantis.
 After the meeting with Bond, Stromberg instructed the henchman to kill the two spies.
 She met her end as Bond blew her helicopter up with a missile.

-This Old Testament is finding favor with parents who a looking for a Biblical name with a soft and melodic sound.
-It’s currently at #80, an all-time high.
+This Old Testament name may find favor with parents who are looking for a Biblical name with a soft and melodic sound.
+It’s currently ranked at #80, an all-time high.

 Olga Bisera played the role of Felicca in “The Spy Who Loved Me”.
 She worked for Aziz, the black market dealer who used to sell the microfilms of a submarine tracking system.
 Aziz instructed Felicca to keep Bond entertained so that henchman Sandor could kill him.
 But she took a liking to Bond and spun around while Sandor was about to shoot and took the bullet herself.

 Holly, played by Louis Chiles in Moonraker, was a CIA agent working undercover as an astronaut for the Hugo Drax organization.
 James Bond saved Holly from Jaws, (Stromberg’s henchman’s) attack.
 They went to space together and even shot down Drax’s globes, which contained gasses meant to kill the human race on Earth.
 The name is sure to be favored by parents born around Christmas.